wasmerio/wasmer-python/README.md

 }
 ```

-After compilation to Wasm, we end up with a `examples/simple.wasm`
+After compilation to Wasm, we will have a [`examples/simple.wasm`](https://github.com/wasmerio/python-ext-wasm/blob/master/examples/simple.wasm)
 binary file.

-Then, we can excecute it in Python (!) with the `examples/simple.py`
+You can download it [here](https://github.com/wasmerio/python-ext-wasm/blob/master/examples/simple.wasm).

-file:
+Then, we can excecute it in Python:

 ```python
 from wasmer import Instance, Value